AdobeDocs/commerce-learn.en/help/io-events/2-4-5-installation.md

 ## Who is this video for?

-* Developers new to Adobe Commerce and Adobe Developer App Builder using I/O events
+* Developers new to Adobe Commerce and Adobe Developer App Builder using I/O Events

 ## Video content {#video-content}